 OPT Application Process

-- ISP recommends having passport photographs taken on campus at Graphic Resources located in the basement of the Keith Spalding building.
+- Passport photos can be taken on campus at Graphic Resources located in the basement of the Keith Spalding building.

 - If you previously had OPT, bring your EAD and OPT I-20.